 - How can my student access health services while on campus?

-All students registered at the Storrs campus have access to Student Health Services.
+All students registered at the Storrs campus have access to services at Student Health and Wellness.
 Your student’s Husky OneCard confirms their eligibility for services.
 Please encourage your student to keep their medical and pharmacy insurance cards with them at all times as they must provide their coverage information at each visit.

 Privacy and Confidentiality